 Know the difference between the pre-contemplative client, and those ready for action.
 Never get caught into the trap of believing that you can only do meaningful work when clients are ready.
 Everything leading to this point is groundwork for reducing harm and relationship building.

 4- Understand Type: Acknowledge that over time there will be many personality types presenting to your office.
 There is no such reality as a therapist that likes every client walking through the door.
 Instead, equip yourself with a firm understanding in the Myers-Briggs Type Indicator (MBTI).

 The MBTI provides a pathway to understanding and respect.
 You are not a blank slate.
 We react to the differences sitting in front of us.
 Understanding type means that you see the other personality as valid and with meaning.
 You start to look for their contributions, regardless of their difference to you.

 Your Willingness To Grow

-We hope that you have found some useful content in this telling confessional.
-The above insights were designed to talk directly to the client, and fellow therapists on their own professional journey.
+We hope that you found some useful content in this telling confessional.
+The above insights were designed to talk directly to the client and fellow therapists on their own professional journey.
 Both client and therapists present to the therapeutic scene with an eagerness to engage.
 The greater our openness to engage, the better the outcome.
 It is the client’s responsibility to physically show-up.
 It is the clinicians responsibility to emotionally, and spiritually, do the same.

 There is an overwhelming lack of available content designed to reveal the internal mechanisms of the psychotherapeutic process.
 If you are an avid podcasted, check-out, “Other Peoples Problems,” produced by the CBC.
 Also, don’t forget about the Finding My Psych Podcast associated with this site!